 - A mechanical permit is required for connecting a furnace.)
 Note: A licensed contractor must get the permit and perform the work of connecting the gas to the furnace.
 Find a licensed contractor

-Per State of Minnesota Statute 4715.2160, an approved Reduced Pressure Zone Backflow Prevention device (RPZ) is required to be installed on equipment connecting to potable water in commercial properties and residential properties of three units or more.
+Per State of Minnesota Statute 4714, an approved Backflow Assembly is required to be installed on equipment connecting to potable water in commercial properties and residential properties of three units or more.

-The installation and overhaul of these devices must be performed by a plumber licensed by the City of Minneapolis.
-Testing of these devices is required to be done annually and an overhaul of the device is required to be performed every fifth year.
+The installation, removal or overhaul of these devices must be performed by a plumber licensed by the City of Minneapolis.
+Testing of these devices is required to be done annually.
 Testing must be performed by a person accredited by the State of Minnesota for backflow prevention testing.

-A test and inspection record card must be affixed to the device and the date, test results, testers name and certification number must be recorded on the tag after each test.
-A Backflow Preventer (RPZ) test report, plumbing permit application and permit fee must be submitted by a City of Minneapolis licensed plumbing contractor for each installation, overhaul and test performed.
+A test and inspection record card must be affixed to the device and the date, test results, testers name and certification number must be recorded on the inspection record after each test.
+An RBA Application Form and permit fee must be submitted by a City of Minneapolis licensed plumbing contractor for each installation, removal or overhaul and test performed.

-Effective April 1, 2009 permit applications received for the installation of a Reduced Pressure Zone (RPZ) device will be processed as a Plumbing Permit not an RPZ permit.
+Permit applications received for the installation of a Backflow Assembly will be processed as a RBA Permit.
 Each installation will be processed as a fixture and the minimum permit fee will apply.
-A completed City of Minneapolis RPZ Test Report must be submitted with each installation.

 A homeowner who is the occupant of a single-family detached dwelling or single-family attached dwelling may apply for a permit to perform plumbing work as listed above on that property.
 (Note: single-family detached and attached dwellings as defined in Minneapolis Code of Ordinances, Section 89.30)